assaabloy-ppi/salt-channel/files/spec/drafts/salt-channel-v2-final2-draft.md

 SHOULD support the Time field.

-If timestamping is not supported by a peer it MUST always set the Time field value to 0 in all messages and packets.
-Peers that support timestamping MUST set the Time field value to 1 in the first message, M1 for clients and M2 for servers.
-For all subsequent messages the Time field value is the number of milliseconds since the first message was sent.
+If timestamping is not supported by a peer it MUST always set the Time field value to 0 in all packets sent.
+Peers that support timestamping MUST set the Time field value to 1 in the first message (M1 for a clients and M2 for a server).
+For all subsequent messages the Time field value MUST be set to the number of milliseconds since the first message was sent.

-The Time field can be used by a server to protect against delay attacks by recording the time at which M1 arrived as ClientEpoch.
-For subsequent packets the server can compute an expected value of the Time field by taking the current time in milliseconds and subtracting ClientEpoch.
-If the difference between the expected value and the actual Time field value from the client is too large, the server can reject the message.
+The Time field can be used by a server to protect against delay attacks by recording the time at which M1 arrived as time0.
+For subsequent packets the server can compute an expected value of the Time field by taking the current time in milliseconds and subtracting time0.
+If the absolute difference between the expected value and the actual Time field value from the client exceeds a tolerance, the server can reject the message.
 A client that supports timestamping can perform the analogous steps to protect against delay attacks.
-A peer that supports timestamping therefore have to store both MyEpoch and TheirEpoch, recording the time at which the first message was sent and received respectively, in order to send a correct value in the Time field and verify the value in the Time field of incoming packets.
+A peer that supports timestamping therefore have to store both the time at which the first message was sent and the time the first message was received in order to send a correct value in the Time field and verify the value in the Time field of incoming packets.

-Format: Integer in [0, 2^31-1].
+The value of the Time field MUST be an integer in the range [0, 2^31-1].
 This means that either a signed or an unsigned 32-bit integer can be used to represent the time.
 Note that 2^31-1 milliseconds is more than 24 days.
+If a Salt Channel session should last more than 24 days, timestamping MUST NOT be used and the Time field MUST thus be set to 0.

+A peer that receives a messages that it considers delayed according to its rules for that MUST treat this situation as a BAD PEER condition.

 List of message types